 Students must obtain all ICOM required immunizations and corresponding titers, prior to matriculation and remain compliant with all immunization requirements through to graduation.
 Students must maintain all immunizations as required by ICOM to complete all required supervised clinical practice experiences in the osteopathic medical program curriculum.
 A complete description of all immunization requirements is available in the Office of Admissions.
 Details of what is required is provided to deposited students after the first of the year in which they matriculate.
-Entering OMS I (1st year) students who have not completed all ICOM immunization.
+Entering OMS I (1st year) students who have not completed all ICOM immunization requirements may be called to the PAR Committee for review and adjudication.